In the photo above Boots is doing a belly crunch to target her withers to my hand.

 If you are wondering about how we can get multiple circles this way, we can eventually use our ‘halt’ signal to replace the mat and ask the horse to do more than one circle (in gradual increments) before asking him to halt for his click&treat.

-Example 2: Back-chaining a 10-task Horse Agility Course (based on the clip before the one immediately above)
+Example 2: Back-chaining a 10-task Horse Agility Course (based on the clip before the one immediately above).
+Each of the tasks has already been taught to a high degree of proficiency.

 Consolidate the final task: Trot through the plastic bottles and halt on the tarp for a click&treat.